tt-isv-org/scc/tutorial/index.md

 ### What did we learn?

-1. We can check the pod YAML, to see what SCC was used.
+1. We can check the YAML of a running pod to see what SCC the cluster assigned to the pod.

 1. We used a security context to indicate that our deployment is requesting permission to:

     * Run as user ID 1234
     * Run as a group ID 5678
+    * Use supplemental groups 5777 and 5888
     * Use fsGroup 5555 to allow read/write on a volume
-    * Use supplemental groups 5777 and 5888

 1. We allowed security context constraint validation to fail using the default service account and restricted SCC (because we did not have permission to do all those things yet), and we learned how to find the error message.